DataDog/integrations-extras/resin/README.md

 ### Installation

-The Resin check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The Resin check is not included in the [Datadog Agent][2] package, so you need to install it.

 ### Configuration